izykstewart/izykstewart.github.io/pages/pages-root-folder/index.md

 widget1:
   title: "Stormlight Gallery"
   url: 'https://izykstewart.github.io/gallery/stormlight/'
-  image: stormlight-303x182.jpg
+  image: map-resources-303x182.jpg
-  text: "Adding art to this website little by little.
-Here's some stuff I did for The Stormlight Archive."
+  text: "Adding art little by little.
+These are for The Stormlight Archive."
 widget2:
   title: "Mistborn Gallery"
   url: 'https://izykstewart.github.io/gallery/mistborn/'
-  image: mistborn-303x182.jpg
+  image: stormlight-303x182.jpg
-  text: "Adding art to this website little by little.
-Here's some stuff I did for The Mistborn Saga."
+  text: "Adding art little by little.
+These are for The Mistborn Saga."
 widget3:
   title: "Map Resources"
   url: 'https://izykstewart.github.io/resources/'
   image: map-resources-303x182.jpg
-  text: "I've written a few blog posts and done a few interviews you might find interesting."
+  text: "A few blog posts and interviews you might find interesting."
 #
 # Use the call for action to show a button on the frontpage
 #